Looking for "best" IVF clinic abroad?

 It is not uncommon for potential recipients to encounter peculiar and highly questionable demands from donors.
 Some of them request to play a part in the child’s life, such as attending birthdays and visiting during national or religious holidays.
 This may be difficult for some couples to accept.
 Many recipients agree to various demands as donors are so scarce.
 Some recipients prefer to have distant, if any, relationships with their egg donor and therefore decide to travel abroad to use anonymous donor’s services.
 It seems easier and less stressful.

-What is more, women that refuse an Australian donor’s offer have been blacklisted and not able to continue their search.
-Egg recipients have been urged to be active on the Australian egg forums and frequent meetings to maximise their chances of closing the deal with a donor.
+What is more, women that refuse an Australian donor’s offer have been blacklisted and are not able to continue their search.
+Egg recipients have been urged to be active on the Australian egg forums and frequent meetings to maximize their chances of closing the deal with a donor.

 Donor eggs in Australia – the shortage and the money

-Australia’s Prohibition of Human Cloning for Reproduction Act prohibits selling or buying human eggs, sperm and embryos.
+Australia’s Prohibition of Human Cloning for Reproduction Act prohibits selling or buying human eggs, sperm, and embryos.
 It is also illegal to pay egg donors.
 The very idea of banning the trading of human biological material is a very reasonable idea; however, this does not stop some people from taking advantage.
-Many childless couples in desperate need of donor eggs will do everything (even pay) to realise their dream.
-These payments usually cover “reasonable expenses” incurred by egg donors such as doctor’s appointments, travel, medicine or even parking.
+Many childless couples in desperate need of donor eggs will do everything (even pay) to realize their dream.
+These payments usually cover “reasonable expenses” incurred by egg donors such as doctor’s appointments, travel, medicine, or even parking.

 Some egg recipients from Australia even reported dishonest practices by donors who demanded more money after they started undergoing their hormonal stimulation or sometimes even 1 week before the visit to the clinic.
 They threatened the women by withdrawing from the deal if they didn’t receive more money.
 There have been donors who pulled out at the last moment – that adds to all the stress that is experienced by the egg recipients.